 Instability before incarceration

-Before her initial incarceration, Beverly Clarke struggled financially.
+Before her initial incarceration, Clarke struggled financially.
 She was working, but not always able to afford rent, utilities, or a car.
 “It wasn’t like I was out here just recklessly living,” she said.
 “I wasn’t stable with housing,” Clarke said.
 “I was staying from place to place.
 I would get an apartment and lose the apartment.”

 It didn’t help that the foster care and incarceration odds were not in Beverly and Royal’s favor.